Find the best exchange rates and lowest fees so you can save money when you need to transfer funds to Samoa.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||$1 USD = $2.65 WST||$1 USD = $2.69 WST|

 |Transfer method||Cash pickup||Mobile wallet transfer|

 |Processing time||10 minutes||10 minutes|

-How to compare transfer companies when transferring money to Samoa
+How to compare transfer companies when sending money to Samoa

 - Online money transfer providers.
-Specialist money transfer companies offer better exchange rates than the banks.
+Money transfer companies offer better exchange rates than banks.